-Joel J., of Berkeley, California, started thinking about home care for his mother-in-law after she totaled her car five years ago.
+Joel J. of Berkeley, California, started thinking about home care for his mother-in-law after she totaled her car five years ago.
 “We knew she had been declining, but that was the wake-up call that she needed more help,” he says.
 This is a common scenario, says Dr. Nicole Rochester, a patient/caregiver advocate and founder of Your GPS Doc, a service that helps families navigate the health system.
 “Many families realize their loved one needs in-home care, but it can be confusing about what the options are and how to pay for it.”

 Rochester says that as soon as you start thinking about getting help, you should gather family members together and write down all the tasks you believe your senior relative needs assistance with before you start your search, so you can find the right fit.
 “It’s also a great idea to get an independent evaluation from a social worker or geriatric care manager,” adds Nancy Avitabile, a licensed master social worker, owner of Urban Eldercare in New York and a past president of the Aging Life Care Association.
 “They can pick up on cognitive or physical decline that the family members may not notice and can steer you through the different levels of care.”

 Luckily for Joel, his mother-in-law had a long-term-care plan (an insurance plan that covers services such as home aides and assisted living for qualified patients), and the insurance company provided him with a list of home-care agencies.
 “They sent someone to do an in-home evaluation, and then they recommended we have an aide two afternoons a week to help with driving and shopping, and to provide conversation and companionship,” he says.
-The agency has been very consistent, Joel says, sending the same person most of the time.
+The agency has been very consistent, he adds, sending the same person most of the time.
 “My mother-in-law would prefer to stay at home as a long as possible, and this helps us know she’s safe,” he says.

 Hiring through an agency has many advantages, says Avitabile.
 They will do all the background vetting of the candidate for you, make sure the worker is licensed (if necessary) and trained, and will handle tax filing and other paperwork, she says.
 Hiring an aide directly is also a good option, particularly for non-medical help.
 “That way you can find someone who can grow with your family member’s needs,” she points out.
 “The aide may start as a companion, and then take some training course as the needs expand, so you can have continuity of care.”